getbubblenow/bubble/docs/activation.md

 ## Activation Notes

-### Root User Name
+### Admin User Name
-Do not change the name of the root user, or some things might not work correctly.
+Do not change the name of the initial admin user, or some things might not work correctly.
  * For web-based activation, this is the `Username` field near the top.
  * For JSON-based activation, this is the `name` JSON element.